uchicago-CAPP30121-aut-2022/capp-camp/docs/s2-git-i/1-getting-started.md

 # Getting started

-We have supplied [a few URLs on Ed](https://edstem.org/us/courses/24735/discussion/1679656) that you will need as you work through this lab.
+We have supplied [two URLs on Ed](https://edstem.org/us/courses/24735/discussion/1679656) that you will need as you work through this lab.
 Please open a browser and log into the Ed site to have access to these links.

 For each assignment, a Git repository will be created for you on [GitHub](https://github.com/), a web-based hosting service for Git repositories.
 However, before that repository can be created for you, you need to have a GitHub account.
 If you do not yet have one, you can get an account here: [https://github.com/join](https://github.com/join).

+{: .tip}
 Once you create your account, you may want to get the [Student Developer Pack](https://education.github.com/pack), which will give you access to a lot of other features (Please note that having the Student Developer Pack is not necessary for CAPP 30121; it’s just a nice benefit you get as a student.)

 ## Joining the uchicago-CAPP30121-aut-2022 organization

 We will be using GitHub Classroom and have created a GitHub organization (`uchicago-CAPP30121-aut-2022`) for the course (a GitHub “organization” is basically a way to group together related repositories).
 You should have received an email to your UChicago email account with an invitation to join the organization.
 If you have already accepted the invitation, then you can move on to the next section.
-If you have not already accepted the invitation, please locate the invitation email in your UChicago email account and follow the instructions to accept the invite.
+If you have not accepted the invitation, please locate the invitation email in your UChicago email account and follow the instructions.

 ## Using Git with SSH

 When you log into the GitHub website, you will use the username and password associated with your GitHub account.
 However, when using Git commands from the terminal, things are a bit different.
 In particular, GitHub uses two mechanisms for authenticating yourself from the terminal: Personal Access Tokens and SSH Keys.
 We will use SSH keys to authenticate from the terminal.
-This document contains the information necessary to set up Git with SSH on the departmental Linux servers.
+This section contains the information necessary to set up Git with SSH on the departmental Linux servers.

 ### Creating an SSH Key

-In the Linux lab, you should have generated an SSH key on your personal machine to access the Linux servers hosted by the Computer Science department.
+In the Linux lab, you should have generated an SSH key on your personal computer to access the Linux servers hosted by the Computer Science department.
 We will skip the details of what an SSH key is here.
 You can go back and review the [Linux lab](../s1-linux/1-connect.html) if you need to refresh the concepts again.
 Here, we will be using the same general process.

 We will generate a *new* SSH key to access GitHub servers from the CS Linux servers.
-Once you have logged onto your assigned Linux server, make sure you are in your home directory.
+Once you have logged in to your assigned Linux server, make sure you are in your home directory.

 ```
 $ cd